junaidahmed-One/junaidahmed-One/ReadMe.md

-# 💫 About Me:
+# Hi 👋 Junaid Ahmed
-👋 I am a passionate Software Engineer skilled in FullStack Web Developement, curious about programming and the world of computers.
+I am a passionate Software Engineer skilled in FullStack Web Developement, curious about programming and the world of computers.

 ## 🌐 Socials: